 Validity of a DRO.

-A valid DRO is a judgment, decree, order, or approval of a marital property settlement made pursuant to state domestic relations law (including community property law), relating to the property rights of a Participant and an Alternate Payee.
+A valid DRO is a judgment, decree, order, or approval of a marital property settlement made pursuant to State domestic relations law (including community property law), relating to the property rights of a Participant and an Alternate Payee.
 In addition, the DRO must:

 Create or recognize the existence of the right of an Alternate Payee to all or a portion of the benefits payable with respect to a Participant under the Plan;